+Preheat broiler to high or oven to 500 degrees.
 Wash and dry all produce.
-Preheat broiler to high or oven to 500 degrees.
 Trim ends from zucchini, then grate using large holes of a grater.
-Trim, then thinly slice scallions, separating greens and whites.
-Remove sausage from casings.
+Trim and thinly slice scallions, separating whites from greens.

-Heat a drizzle of oil in a large pan over medium-high heat (use an ovenproof pan if you have one).
-Add sausage and 1½ tsp Italian seasoning (we’ll use the rest later), breaking up meat into pieces.
-Cook until no longer pink, 3-5 minutes.
-Transfer to a large, paper-towel-lined bowl and set aside.
+Heat a large drizzle of oil in a large pan over medium-high heat (use an ovenproof pan if you have one).
+Add sausage and 1 TBSP Italian Seasoning (we’ll use the rest later).
+Cook, breaking up meat into pieces, until browned and cooked through, 3-5 minutes.
+Turn off heat; transfer to a large paper-towellined bowl.

-Add zucchini, scallion whites, and a drizzle of oil to same pan over medium-high heat.
-Cook, tossing, until tender and zucchini has shrunk by about a third, about 5 minutes.
+Add zucchini, scallion whites, and another large drizzle oil to same pan over medium-high heat.
+Cook, stirring, until tender and zucchini has shrunk by about a third, about 5 minutes.
 Season with salt and pepper.
 Transfer to bowl with sausage.
 Wipe out pan.

-Melt 1 TBSP butter in same pan over medium-high heat, then add orzo and toss to coat.
-Toast, tossing often, until golden, 2-3 minutes.
-Stir in 1½ cups water, stock concentrate, half the tomatoes (use the rest as you like), and remaining Italian seasoning.
+Melt 2 TBSP butter in same pan over medium-high heat, then add orzo.
+Toast, stirring often, until golden, 2-3 minutes.
+Stir in 3 cups water, stock concentrates, tomatoes, and remaining Italian Seasoning.
 Bring to a boil and cook, stirring occasionally, until orzo is al dente, about 12 minutes.

-Drain any excess liquid from sausage and zucchini, then stir into orzo in pan.
-Add another 1 TBSP butter and stir to melt.
+Drain any excess liquid from sausage and zucchini, then stir both into orzo in pan.
+Stir in another 2 TBSP butter until melted.
 Season with salt and pepper.
-Remove pan from heat.
+Turn off heat.
 (TIP: Transfer contents of pan to a baking dish at this point if your pan is not ovenproof.)
 Sprinkle mozzarella and panko evenly over pan or dish.

-Place pan or dish under broiler— surface should be about 3 inches from flame.
-Broil until panko is golden brown and mozzarella melts, 2-3 minutes (TIP: Keep an eye out for any burning.)
-Remove from broiler, then scatter with scallion greens and divide between plates.
+Place pan or dish under broiler— surface should be about 3 inches from heat.
+Broil until panko is golden brown and mozzarella melts, 2-3 minutes.
+(TIP: Keep an eye out for any burning.)
+Remove from broiler, then scatter with scallion greens and divide orzotto between plates or bowls.